 This August I had the honour of shooting and interviewing wonderful Elisa Gratias, german artist and writer living and working in Mallorca since 2014.
 Elisa was born in Sachsen-Anhalt, Germany in 1983, she studied translation in Leipzig, Toulouse and Geneva before she moved to Paris in 2009.
 Six years ago Elisa came to Mallorca for a month, but stayed there ever since, working as an independent artist, writer and translator.
-Apart from translating, writing articles for her blog about self-love and painting in pop-art and neo-expressionism style, Elisa writes for the independent online newspaper Rubikon.
+Apart from translating, writing articles for her blog about self-love and painting in pop-art and neo-expressionism style, Elisa writes for the independent online newspaper.

 This meeting was a chance for me to reconnect with myself on a new level, as I have a very close connection to the art world.
-Studying art history and coming from the artist family myself I have always been fascinated by artists and their lifestyles.
+Studying art history and coming from the artist family myself I have always been fascinated by artists and their stories.

 The result of a five day stay with Elisa and her two cats Frida and Ghost at the studio-flat in Mallorca is this photo-interview, which has become very personal for both of us and which I'm happy to share here.